 1. Rest

 Sleep is the reset button for the adrenals.
 The fastest way to get into adrenal fatigue is through sleep deprivation.
-The fastest way to get out, is to get plenty of sleep.
+The fastest way to get out is to get plenty of sleep.
 When we sleep, our body releases human growth hormone and repairs itself.
 Make sure to get at least seven hours of sleep each night, and go to sleep before 10 pm.
-If you can pull it off, I actually recommend getting 10-12 hours of sleep per night for one month in my adrenal-focused recovery protocols.
+If you can pull it off, I actually recommend getting 10-12 hours of sleep per night for one month, in my adrenal-focused recovery protocols.

-Be sure to read my article on the Sleep Apnea and Hashimoto’s connection if you have unrefreshed sleep, snoring, and/or a scalloped tongue.
+Be sure to read my article on the sleep apnea and Hashimoto’s connection if you have unrefreshed sleep, snoring, and/or a scalloped tongue.

 2. Balance Blood Sugar